 To his family, he was a man of sterling character, upright, hardworking, and responsible.
 He believed in generosity, as well as moderation in all things.
 Even as a young man, he had a clear vision of how he wanted to live his life.
 He married his childhood sweetheart whom he courted for years, Josefa Macarandang Katigbak.
 She was the younger sister of his good friend José Petronio Katigbak.
 Fidel and Josefa were married on November 23, 1911 and had four children: Isabel (married to Alfredo Luz Katigbak), Philipp who died at the age of 3, Alicia (married to Alfredo Luz Bautista), and Josefa (married to Pio Katigbak Luz).

 He devoted his later years to farming and philanthropy.
-In honor of his wife, he donated a two and half hectare site in Banay-Banay Lipa for the first SOS Children’s Village in the Philippines, done through the work of his daughter Josefa.
-Fidel and his wife were well known for helping people in dignifying ways.
+In honor of his wife, he donated a two and half-hectare site in Banay-Banay Lipa for the first SOS Children’s Village in the Philippines, done through the work of his daughter Josefa.
+Fidel and his wife were well known for helping people in dignified ways.
 For several years their home in Agno Street, Manila was open to people from all walks of life.
 As a tribute to him, the city of Manila renamed Agno Street into Fidel A. Reyes Street.
-The National Historical Institute and the City government of Lipa also honoured the hero with a sculptured bronze bust, done by National Artist Abdulmari Imao, and a historical marker which stands in front of Fidel’s family residence at the corner of P. Torres and Gregorio Aguilera-Solis Streets in Lipa, Batangas.
+The National Historical Institute and the City government of Lipa also honored the hero with a sculptured bronze bust, done by National Artist Abdulmari Imao, and a historical marker that stands in front of Fidel’s family residence at the corner of P. Torres and Gregorio Aguilera-Solis Streets in Lipa, Batangas.

-Considering Fidel Reyes’ contribution in the history of Philippine journalism, it is worth noting that his birth anniversary, May 3, falls on the same day that we celebrate World Press Freedom Day.
+Considering Fidel Reyes’ contribution to the history of Philippine journalism, it is worth noting that his birth anniversary, May 3, falls on the same day that we celebrate World Press Freedom Day.